-The paper tries to take these ideas to the data, building on two methodological postulates.
-First, to interpret complicated two-way interactions between political and economic change, we need an explicit theoretical framework.
+The paper tries to take these ideas to the data, building on two methodological premises.
+The existing empirical literature relies only on implicit theory.
+By contrast, we believe that to identify the mechanisms in the complicated two-way interactions between political and economic change, we need the aid of an explicit theoretical framework.
 To that end, Section 3 lays out an overlapping-generations model of economic and political change.
-Sustained economic growth is driven by investment, which depends on expected returns.
+Economic growth is driven by investment, which depends on expected returns.
 If productivity is higher in democratic than autocratic regimes, growth in democracies is negatively affected by the probability of regime change.
 The probability of a regime change is determined in a global game, where individual citizens decide whether to participate in defending democracy (or overthrowing a dictator).
 This decision reflects society's endowment of democratic capital.
 In equilibrium, higher democratic capital implies a lower probability of autocracy in the future.
-Therefore, more democratic capital has no direct effect on growth, only a positive indirect effect via higher expected returns (and investments).
+But more democratic capital has no direct effect on growth, only a positive indirect effect via higher expected returns (and investments).
 These predictions, as well as other implications of the model, suggest how to approach the data.

-Our second methodological postulate is that understanding the rich dynamics of economic and political change requires a very long time horizon, even if that comes at the cost of data availability.
-To that end, we construct an unbalanced panel with annual data for about 150 countries and 150 years, exploiting the data sets on GDP per capita assembled by Angus Maddison and the data on political regimes assembled in the Polity IV project.
+Our second methodological premise relates to the time span of the study.
+The existing empirical literature relies either on cross sectional data, or on panel data beginning in 1960.
+By contrast, we believe that understanding the rich dynamics of economic and political change requires a very long time horizon, even if that comes at the cost of some data availability.
+To that end, we exploit the Maddison and Polity IV data sets introduced above to construct an unbalanced panel with at most a 150 countries and annual data for at most 180 years.
 These data are discussed in Section 4, where we also describe how to give operational contents to the concept of democratic capital.
-We postulate that democratic capital has two components: one domestic and one foreign.
-Domestic democratic capital depends on the country's own historical experience: it accumulates in periods of democracy and decumulates in periods of autocracy.
-Foreign democratic capital depends on current experience elsewhere: it accumulates with the incidence of democracy abroad and decumulates with the incidence of autocracy in other countries, with weights depending on geographic distance.
+As hinted above, we postulate that democratic capital in a given country has two components: one domestic and one foreign capturing experience of democracy in the country's own history and in its close neighborhood.